SDS Template Application

 Using VS Code

 This section explains how to use SDS template application with the Arm CMSIS Solution for VS Code.
-This extension is for example part of Keil Studio.
+This extension is for example part of the Keil Studio.

 Install Required Packs